Global sting: FBI-encrypted app tricks organized crime - WTMJ

 The FBI had just what they needed.
 An app called ANOM that was installed on modified mobile phones.

-“There was a void that was created by a lack of these encrypted platforms,” said Calvin Shivers of the FBI.
-“So that created an opportunity for collaboration with our international partners to not only develop the specific tool, but also to develop the process of gathering the intelligence and disseminating the intelligence.”
+“There was a void that was created by a lack of these encrypted platforms,” said Shivers.
+“So that created an opportunity for collaboration with our international partners, to not only develop the specific tool but also to develop the process of gathering the intelligence and disseminating the intelligence.”

 The app formed the backbone of Trojan Shield, an operation led by the FBI that also involved the U.S. Drug Enforcement Administration, the European Union police agency Europol and law enforcement agencies in more than a dozen countries.